9uant-brain/FET-Compressor-Build/README.md

 Look at the schematic — I’ve highlighted some essential components.
 Now, let’s talk about time, because the ‘attack’ and ‘release’ potentiometers control exactly that — technically, the time constant.

-Earlier, we discussed how the FET gate voltage is sourced and transformed.
+Earlier, we discussed how the JFET gate voltage is sourced and transformed.
 In this section, we'll focus on how quickly that voltage is charged and discharged.

 <p align='center'>